rackerbenoit/chef-flywaydb/README.md

 ### Resources

-Use actions (migrate (default), clean, info, validate, baseline, or repair) to install flywaydb and execute flyway associated command.
+Use migrate, info, validate, baseline, or repair actions to install flywaydb and execute flyway associated command.

 #### Attributes

+* `conf` (required) - A hash or array of hashes used to create the default configuration for the flyway conf file.
+Key values automatically get prefixed with flyway.
 * `name` - The name of the flyway conf file.
 Defaults to resource name.
-* `conf` - A hash or array of hashes used to create the default configuration for the flyway conf file.
-Key values automatically get prefixed with flyway.
-Default `nil`.
 * `debug` - Print debug output during execution of flyway commands.
 Default `false`.
 * `sensitive` - Ensure that sensitive resource data is not logged by the chef-client.
 Default `false`.